LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 The first step is to create a Wengert list for `f` in Intermediate Representation (IR) form.
 Julia already does this as part of the compilation process.
 IRTools.jl mimics this internal IR form with its own custom IR struct.
-This can be generated for code as follows:
+It can be generated as follows:

 {% highlight julia %}
 using IRTools: IR, meta